MA3CIN/kpt_functions_demo/Nephio/scale-UPF-guide.md

 ```
 </details>

-After the package is approved, check the state of the UPF pod on the edge cluster
+After the package is approved, check the status of the UPF pod on the edge cluster.

 ```
-kubectl config use edge01-admin@edge01
+kubectl config use edge01-admin@edge01 kubectl get po -n
 ```